Wildlife at Attingham

 - Birds: green and great spotted woodpeckers (in the woods during early summer - May usually).

 - Fungi: from giant puffballs to tiny waxcaps, we have lots of fungi in the woodlands, best spotted in autumn.
-Click don't pick - they make a great photo, but please don't touch as they can be poisonous.
+Our advice on fungi, wherever you are, is 'click don't pick' - they make a great photo, but can be poisonous so don't touch.

 - Bats: around 10 species of bat, including over 1,000 pipistrelle bats.
-Seen at dawn and dusk, (if you come across a bat on your visit and are worried about it, please don't touch it, report it at Visitor Reception).
+Seen at dawn and dusk.

-- Deer: there are around 180 fallow deer in the Deer Park - head into the Deer Park and around the World War II Walk for the best chance to see them.
+- Deer: there are around 180 fallow deer in the Deer Park - found roaming in the Deer Park and around the World War II Walk.

-- Trees: some of the tallest and straightest oaks in the country. including the Repton Oak.
+- Trees: some of the tallest and straightest oaks in the country are here on the estate, including the Repton Oak.

 - Dead wood: trees and branches are perfect homes for insects, including deadwood invertebrates.

-- Cattle: pedigree Jerseys and Longhorn cattle graze the front parkland
+- Cattle: pedigree Jerseys and Longhorn cattle belonging to Home Farm graze in the front parkland during spring and summer months.